tejasghadge4/C-Project/README.md

-1.Name of the project :
+a.
+Name of the project :
 Customized Virtual File System

-2.Technology used :
+b.
+Technology used :
 C, C++

-3.User interface used :
+c.
+User interface used :
 Command Line Interface

-4.platform required :
+d. platform required :
 GNU compiler, Windows, Mac, Linux

-5.Hardware requirements :
+e.
+Hardware requirements :
 Minimum 2GB RAM

-6.Description of the project:
+f.
+Description of the project:

 In this project we emulate all data structures which are used by operating system to manage File system-oriented tasks.
 As the name suggest its virtual because we maintain all records in Primary storage.